myokit/datkit/README.md

 - Find the indices strictly corresponding to a start and end time, or the index closest to a given time
+- Find the index closest to a point _not_ appearing in the data, and interpolate the value at that point.
 - Perform some action (max, min, mean, absolute max etc) on a range
 - Check if a series is regularly spaced, or strictly non-decreasing, and obtain the sampling time